 Any time when you can find free time, go into deep work mode.
 Journalist

-When you feel bore or if you having nothing work to do, don’t went immediately on smartphone for checking inbox, Instead embace boredom.
+When you feel bored or if you having nothing work to do, don’t go immediately on a smartphone for checking inbox, Instead embrace boredom.
 Don’t distract yourself at slightest hint of boredom.
 To develop intense concentration you need to take care of your concentration out of deep work sessions also.

-Social media is one of the measure source of distraction and thus shallow work.
+Social media is one of the measured sources of distraction and thus shallow work.
 Social media and deep work don’t go together.
 It gives short term benefits but destroying concentration.

-Drain the shallows from your life. schedule your shallow work and spend very little time on replying e-mails, checking whatsapp messages.
+Drain the shallows from your life. schedule your shallow work and spend very little time on replying to e-mails, checking WhatsApp messages.
 Say yes to wildly important tasks only.

-With this, we come to end of book summary “deep work – rules for focused success in a distracted world” written by Cal Newport.
-Hope you like it and share it with your friends.
-Keep reading and
+With this, we come to end of deep work summary – rules for focused success in a distracted world” written by Cal Newport.
+I hope you like it and share it with your friends.
+Keep reading and keep working.